telerik/winforms-docs/controls/slideview/data-binding.md

 ![WinForms SlideView Data Binding](images/slideview-data-binding.gif)

 1\.
 First, set the **BindingSource** property to the desired collection.
-The navigation arrow buttons iterates the collection but the UI is empty yet.
+The navigation arrow buttons iterate the collection but the UI is empty yet.

 2\.
 Define a template to be used for the visual illustration of the collection and set the **TemplateElement** property of RadSlideView.
 This is actually the visual element that represents the UI for the current item.